peteroupc/peteroupc.github.io/hqprng.md

 <a id=Combined_PRNGs></a>
 ### Combined PRNGs

 The following lists high-quality combined PRNGs.
-See "[Testing PRNGs for High-Quality Randomness](https://github.com/peteroupc/peteroupc.github.io/blob/master/randomtest.md)" for more information on combining PRNGs.
+See "[**Testing PRNGs for High-Quality Randomness**](https://github.com/peteroupc/peteroupc.github.io/blob/master/randomtest.md)" for more information on combining PRNGs.

 | Function | Fails PractRand Starting At | Notes |
  ----------| --- | --- |